Defining Design Requirements Using the Constraint Manager

 On a schematic, parameter set and differential pair directives are placed.
 These directives define the following:

-In the Physical view of the Constraint Manager, cells related to width constraints of nets Use the Import from Directives command from the right-click menu in the Constraint Manager to import data from directives.
-The Import values to Constraint Manager dialog will open in which you can review data to be imported to the Constraint Manager.
-After review, click the Import button to import all data from directives.
-After using the command, Width constraints, a net class and a diff pair are imported to the Constraint Manager.
-Cells related to Width constraints of Directives will change their appearance in the schematic design space, and controls to add, edit and remove classes and rules in directive properties are now grayed out. |
+In the Physical view of the Constraint Manager, cells related to width constraints of nets Click the button.
+The Refresh Constraint Manager dialog will open in which you can review data to be imported to the Constraint Manager.
+After review, click the button to import all data from directives.
+Width constraints, the net class, and the diff pair are now imported to the Constraint Manager.
+Cells related to Width constraints of Directives will change their appearance in the schematic design space.
+While it is still possible to add, edit, and remove rules in directive properties, the controls to add, edit, and remove classes are now grayed out. |

 Modifying Directives Imported from Read-only Documents